XenApp Server Agent Command Line Options

 Resolving environment variables using this command requires both of the following:

 Option only for Citrix XenApp 7.5 (or later) or Citrix Virtual Apps 7.1808 (or later).
 For both 6.5 (which does not support this option) and 7.5 or later (where the option may be omitted), the XenApp server agent assumes that it is running on the XenApp server from which it is to collect inventory.
 In both systems, therefore, you may handle multiple XenApp servers by installing the XenApp server agent on each one.
 When the agent is installed locally on the XenApp server from which it gathers inventory, omit this option.
+In Citrix XenApp 7.5 (or later) or Citrix Virtual Apps 7.1808 (or later), you have the

-Note: The account executing the XenApp server agent must have permissions to connect to each of the servers named in your list.
+executing the XenApp server agent must have permissions to connect to each

--t timeout The timeout period (in seconds) when connecting to the staging database (default 600 seconds).
+The timeout period (in seconds) when connecting to the staging database (default 600 seconds).
 If the timeout expires, the upload fails, and the data collected from the XenApp servers on this occasion is lost.
-An entry is made in the log file (in the same directory as the agent executable) to record the failed connection.
+An entry is made in the log file (in the same directory as the agent executable) to record the failed connection. |

--v 0|1 (Default 1).
+(Default 1 ).
 Sets logging messages to verbose mode.
-For less information, specify -v 0.
+For less

 Examples